fbpx

 Special thanks to Markus Meisl, a member of the management team of SAP's language technology and services department for sharing a valuable lesson in localization.

-This Lesson in Localization was prepared by Nimdzi's Managing Director, Tucker Johnson.
+This Lesson in Localization was prepared by Nimdzi's Co-founder and Strategic Advisor, Tucker Johnson.
 If you wish to learn more, reach out to Tucker at [email protected].

 Stay up to date as Nimdzi publishes new insights.